Walter Siegmeister: Alternative health

 Siegmeister was a natural hygiene and raw food advocate.
 He authored many books on dieting and nutrition such as Meat-Eating: A Cause of Disease (1956), Super Health Thru Organic Super Food (1958) and Health Through Scientific Nutrition (1960).
 He was alleged to have practiced breatharianism and a fruitarian diet.
 However, it was noted by H. Jay Dinshah that he was actually living as a vegan.

-Hollow earth
+Hollow Earth

-Siegmeister was a proponent of the hollow earth concept and UFOs.
+Siegmeister was a proponent of the Hollow Earth concept and UFOs.
 His ideas were never taken seriously by academics and have been dismissed as pseudoscience.
+He is credited with the merger of the Hollow Earth theory and religious beliefs about UFOs.